The Woeful World of Wayne

 I'm now up to episode eight out of the first season's ten episodes and there's definitely something that has a hold on me, although it's very disappointing I only have three episodes more to watch before it's all over.

-And it's only at this point that I realize I have the hots for Sergeant Stephen Geller (played by Stephen Kearin), despite the fact he has ginger hair, which is usually something that puts me off (apologies to red heads!)
+And it's only at this point that I realise I have the hots for Sergeant Stephen Geller (played by Stephen Kearin), despite the fact he has ginger hair, which is usually something that puts me off (apologies to red heads!)

 It turns out this American actor's been around for awhile and is well known by many of my colleagues, none who've watched the Wayne TV series.
 His biggest previous role seems to be from Kirby Buckets (2017), a children's animation and comedy TV series, as well as providing the voice for a number of cartoons and Sims video games.